-A3.1 The Council's combined gross revenue and capital budget for 2012/13 is £67m (excluding housing and council tax benefits).
-The allocation of this spending is shown below against the key service areas.
+A3.1 The Council's combined gross revenue and capital budget for 2015/16 is £87m (excluding housing and council tax benefits).
+The allocation of this spending across services can be found on the Council's web site under Council Tax.

-A3.2 Of this budget £46m (69%) is spent externally on the supply of goods, works and services.
-In 2011/12 the Council used over 1,900 different suppliers and contractors and processed over 35,000 invoices.
+A3.2 In 2013/14 £41m was spent externally on the supply of goods, works and services.
+In 2013/14 the Council used over 1,800 different suppliers and contractors and processed over 37,000 invoices.

-A3.3 Control of the supplier base is crucial to ensuring efficiency savings through rationalisation and aggregation of spend.
-The Central Purchasing Unit maintains close control of supplier registration to ensure fragmentation of spend and suppliers is minimised.
+A3.3 Monitoring of the supplier base is crucial to ensuring efficiency savings through rationalisation and aggregation of spend.
 Where opportunities for consolidation are identified these will be pursued with services and suppliers to achieve efficiencies.